 Communities are increasingly seeking new ways to improve health, equity, and well-being by sharing data among public health, health care, and social services systems.
 In addition to leading data-sharing efforts at a local level, community partners can connect with state policymakers that have various tools and “levers” at their disposal to support these efforts to improve health, especially within communities most at risk of inequities.

 Sharing data across sectors and building relationships among community and state partners can inform decision-making to improve community health and wellbeing, strengthen systems of care, and break down silos that perpetuate disparities and poor health.
-The impact of events in 2020, including the COVID-19 pandemic, social uprisings, and the demand for racial justice, provide critical context for a community collaborative approach to improve their use of data and relationships with state government in efforts to improve health, equity, and well-being.
+Lessons from the grantee sites will be shared broadly to inform other community partnership efforts across the nation.